 - Inventory existing learning and development activities

-- Consult with stakeholders and define a curriculum based on organizational needs, not individual wishes
+- Consult with stakeholders and define key areas of team development based on organizational needs, not individual wishes

 - Organize a learning and development process and a delivery strategy, including scheduling and tracking